storybookjs/react-native/README.md

 Type: `string`, default: `path.resolve(process.cwd(), './.storybook')`

-The location of your Storybook configuration directory with `main.ts`, and o[tionally `preview.tsx` and other configuration files.
+The location of your Storybook configuration directory, including `main.ts` and other project-related files.

 ### websockets